OUTLOOK 2021 Iran

 To many analysts, Iran’s dalliance with Beijing is something that Tehran would, as a ‘Plan B’, turn into something much more serious should efforts to repair economic links with the West founder.
 In the past year, Iran and China have stepped up work on drafting a 25-year strategic trade, investment and security pact that could potentially have a value of hundreds of billions of dollars.

 Facts about the putative Sino-Iranian pact are few and hard to come by, with Beijing saying little, and the Islamic Republic’s leaders wary of a backlash from nationalists claiming Iran is about to become a Chinese client state.
-The Financial Times reported in July last year that under the deal, “China would invest in airports and ports, telecoms and transport, oil and gas fields, infrastructure and banking, acquiring assets as it addresses Iran’s unmet investment needs.
+The Financial Times reported in July last year that under the deal “China would invest in airports and ports, telecoms and transport, oil and gas fields, infrastructure and banking, acquiring assets as it addresses Iran’s unmet investment needs.
 In exchange, it would take massive, discounted deliveries of Iranian oil over those 25 years, to feed an import need that last year reached 10m barrels a day.
 This is roughly what Saudi Arabia, Iran’s arch-rival, produces.”

-Observers see Iran backing away from the deal, or scaling down its size, if it can normalise, as far as possible, trade and investment channels with the US and European Union.
+Observers see Iran backing away from the deal, or scaling down its size, if it can normalise, as far as possible, trade and investment channels with the US and European Union and rest of the world.

 Not that foreign investors should expect ‘post-Trump’ Iran to be a free-for-all.
 Indeed, in early January, the country’s oil minister, Bijan Namdar Zanganeh, warned that it would not be.
 Foreign companies looking to re-enter the country would be required to work under conditions different to those they secured prior to leaving Iran under pressure from the Trump administration, Zanganeh said.